Cholee is a stay-at-home mom who enjoys creating family and budget-friendly recipes from scratch.

 For those who do not like or cannot have mayonnaise, you can substitute buttermilk and/or milk.
 The buttermilk adds a richer creamy taste with a bit of tang.
 If choosing to go this route, use 1/3 cup mayonnaise and 1/4 cup buttermilk.
 If completely taking out the mayonnaise, you can use 1/4 cup of milk and 1/3 cup of buttermilk.

 5 Tips for Creating the Best Coleslaw

 - Don't forget the salt and sugar!
-I like to use the pre-mixed bags of slaw, but if you are going to use heads of cabbage be sure to add a little extra salt and sugar to them and let them sit for awhile.
+I like to use the pre-mixed bags of slaw, but if you are going to use heads of cabbage, be sure to add a little extra salt and sugar to them and let them sit for a while.
 This draws out any excess moisture and will keep your slaw crunchy longer.
-You could do this with the pre-mixed bags as well, but I have not found the bagged cabbage ever needed it.
+You could do this with the pre-mixed bags, but I have not found the bagged cabbage ever needed.

 - Get the ratio right: Always mix your dressing in a separate bowl and gradually add it to the cabbage.
 This ensures your coleslaw will not become too wet and soggy.

 - Build on a great recipe: The recipe I provided above is a great way to do just this!
-The simple, yet tasty slaw above can be tailored to your families tastes in no time.
-Add extra veggies, some apples, or even a dash of other seasonings and you have a meal created by you, for you.
+The simple yet tasty slaw above can be tailored to your family's tastes in no time.
+Add extra veggies, some apples, or even a dash of other seasonings, and you have a meal created by you for you.

 - Always chill your coleslaw: Chilling allows the flavors of the slaw to intensify and come together.
 A cold slaw will also help set the consistency of the dish.
 Always keep your coleslaw refrigerated until ready to eat.